Sweisian/calculator-app/calculator/README.md

 ## Notes:

 The calculator shows all the buttons but only supports the basic sub/add/div/mult operations plus the "=" and "AC" buttons.
-It can only happen one operation at a time, but chains the result of one operation as the first input for the next operation.
+It can only handle one operation at a time, but chains the result of one operation as the first input for the next operation.

-It is statically styled, the instructions didn't specify if styling it in a responsive was was neccesarry.
+It is statically styled, the instructions didn't specify if styling it in a responsive way was neccesarry.

 ### Possible improvements: